QPSK Receiver with ADALM-PLUTO Radio

 % Receiver parameter structure prmQPSKReceiver = plutoradioqpskreceiver_init; % Specify Radio ID prmQPSKReceiver.Address = 'usb:0'

-The function runPlutoradioQPSKReceiver implements the QPSK receiver using two System objects, QPSKReceiver and comm.SDRRxPluto.
+The function runPlutoradioQPSKReceiver implements the QPSK receiver using the QPSK receiver System object, QPSKReceiver, and ADALM-PLUTO radio System object, comm.SDRRxPluto.

-This example communicates with the ADALM-PLUTO Radio using the ADALM-PLUTO Receiver System object.
-The parameter structure prmQPSKReceiver sets the CenterFrequency, and Gain arguments.
+This example communicates with the ADALM-PLUTO radio using the ADALM-PLUTO Receiver System object.
+The parameter structure prmQPSKReceiver sets the CenterFrequency, Gain, and InterpolationFactor etc.

 This component regenerates the original transmitted message.
 It is divided into five subcomponents, modeled using System objects.
 Each subcomponent is modeled by other subcomponents using System objects.

-1) Automatic Gain Control: Sets its output amplitude to 1/sqrt(Upsampling Factor) (0.5), so that the equivalent gains of the phase and timing error detectors keep constant over time.
-The AGC is placed before the Raised Cosine Receive Filter so that the signal amplitude can be measured with an oversampling factor of four.
+1) Automatic Gain Control: Sets its output power to a level ensuring that the equivalent gains of the phase and timing error detectors keep constant over time.
+The AGC is placed before the Raised Cosine Receive Filter so that the signal amplitude can be measured with an oversampling factor of two.
 This process improves the accuracy of the estimate.

-5) Data decoder: Uses a Barker code to perform frame synchronization, phase ambiguity resolution, and demodulation.
-Also, the data decoder compares the regenerated message with the transmitted message and calculates the BER.
+7) Data decoder: Performs phase ambiguity resolution and demodulation.
+Also, the data decoder compares the regenerated message with the transmitted one and calculates the BER.

 For more information about the system components, refer to the QPSK Receiver with ADALM-PLUTO Radio example using Simulink.